Right knee medical history

 - Learned that I have the same cartilage wear in the same location on my good knee, which does not present with any pain

-- Pain near extension worsened 2024-2025 to the point where even walking can be very painful
+- Pain near extension worsened 2024-2025 to the point where even walking is quite painful

 - Currently only able to cycle with a manageable amount of pain.
 Squats, hiking, swimming, even walking are all painful.
 Jogging and running are inconceivable.